 - YLD Education Committee - Organizes activities that educate the Mecklenburg County community.

 - YLD Membership Committee - Focuses on increasing YLD membership and ensuring that the YLD meets the needs of its members.
-This committee also organizes the Young Lawyer of the Year Award and works with staff on the new lawyer swearing-in ceremonies.
+This committee works with staff on the new lawyer swearing-in ceremonies.

 - YLD Social Committee - Prepares quarterly socials for the YLD Members and provides other events and gatherings which promote the interests of YLD Members.